jg100/tfidf-sentiment-analysis/README.md

 The filterData gets the list of strings and removes special characters and splits contractions into two words.
 Then it removes stop words and then stems the word using the porter stemmer.
 It combines the words token together.
-The fucntion returns a list of strings.
+The function returns a list of strings.

 The Tfidf_Vectorizer is has a n_gram option.
 A fit method takes a list of strings and saves the n_gram phrases into a dictionary with a unique string and index.
 The transform method transforms